gatsbyjs/gatsby/docs/docs/how-to/cloud/outgoing-notifications.md

 ### Adding webhook notifications

-1. First, navigate to Site Settings.
+1. First, navigate to "Site Settings".
 In the sidebar menu under "General", select **"Outgoing Notifications"**.
 Then click **"Add Notification"** and choose the "Webhooks" option.

 ![Steps to add a webhook notification](../../images/webhook-notification.png)